REMEMBER!

 PURPLE HEART (PH): Eligibility Requirements: Eligibility

-Criteria: (c) After December 7, 1941, to a Service member
+Criteria: (c) After December 7, 1941, to a Service

-medal pursuant to section 1128 of Reference (f), and section 15,
+the POW medal pursuant to section 1128 of Reference (f), and

-is presented that shows that the member’s death was not the
+compelling evidence is presented that shows that the member’s

-result of enemy action.
+death was not the result of enemy action.

 DEFINITIONS:

 POW.
-A detained person as defined in Articles 4 and 5 of
+A detained person as defined in Articles 4 and 5

-of Prisoners of War of August 12, 1949.
-In particular, one who,
+Treatment of Prisoners of War of August 12, 1949.
+In

-while engaged in combat under orders of his or her government,
+particular, one who, while engaged in combat under orders of

-is captured by the armed forces of the enemy.
-As such, he or she
+his or her government, is captured by the armed forces of the

-is entitled to the combatant’s privilege of immunity from the
+privilege of immunity from the municipal law of the capturing

-municipal law of the capturing state for warlike acts that do
+state for warlike acts that do not amount to breaches of the

-example, a prisoner of war may be, but is not limited to, any
+law of armed conflict.
+For example, a prisoner of war may be,

-person belonging to one of the following categories who has
+but is not limited to, any person belonging to one of the

-fallen into the power of the enemy: a member of the armed
+following categories who has fallen into the power of the

-forces, organized militia or volunteer corps; a person who
+volunteer corps; a person who accompanies the armed forces

-accompanies the armed forces without actually being a member
+without actually being a member thereof; a member of a

-thereof; a member of a merchant marine or civilian aircraft crew
+merchant marine or civilian aircraft crew not qualifying for

-resist the invading forces.
+invading forces.

 Related articles